Biosolids Prove Adequate Alternative to Conventional Fertilizer

 FOR IMMEDIATE RELEASE

-JACKSON, MS: Biosolids Prove Adequate Alternative To Conventional Fertilizer
+JACKSON, MS—Biosolids Prove Adequate Alternative to Conventional Fertilizer

 A study out of Mississippi State University has focused on the degree to which biosolids found in sewage and diverted from municipal wastewater treatment facilities can serve as a useful resource for agricultural settings in place of traditional and slow-release fertilizers.

-The researchers discovered that across the United States, “about 60% of biosolids are land applied, but in Mississippi almost no biosolids are land applied.”
+The researchers discovered that, across the United States, “about 60% of biosolids are land applied, but in Mississippi almost no biosolids are land-applied.”
 So agricultural areas within the state of Mississippi became their control setting.

-Before the 1950s, wastewater was commonly disposed of in natural waterways (bays, lakes, and rivers) resulting in alarming levels of pollution.
+Before the 1950s, wastewater was commonly disposed of in natural waterways (bays, lakes, and rivers), resulting in alarming levels of pollution.
 By the late 1970s, the Environmental Protection Agency established government regulations for sewage disposal that curtailed the wholesale ruination of wetlands and waterways in this manner.
-Now, using rescued biosolids for agricultural applications, including on edible crops, must be done with the USEPA Grade A seal of approval, meaning those biosolids meet all regulatory requirements.
+Now, use of rescued biosolids for agricultural applications, including on edible crops, must be done with the USEPA Grade A seal of approval, meaning those biosolids meet all regulatory requirements.
 All waste matter used for this study was awarded an EQ (excellent quality) rating, meaning they have surpassed all safety requirements and are cleared for most agricultural applications.

-To produce the excellent quality biosolids from that diverted from the Clinton, Mississippi Department of Public Works treatment facility, water was pressed from the sewage sludge.
+To produce the excellent quality biosolids from that diverted from the Clinton, Mississippi, Department of Public Works treatment facility, water was pressed from the sewage sludge.
 These dewatered solids were then further dried in an enclosed greenhouse until they reached a moisture content below 10% while being constantly turned with an automatic tilling system.
 The stirring and drying process killed any remaining pathogens and increased the nutrient and organic matter concentration.

 Broderick adds, “The continuous-till waste management systems are truly remarkable in that they can be used to turn biohazardous waste into a weed- and disease-free soil amendment of high quality.
 Our research shows that of the crops we tested, plant performance was very comparable to conventional fertilizers.
 Utilizing this technology in more municipalities could ultimately lead to better stewardship over and sustainability of limited resources, crops, and soils without sacrificing crop yield or quality.”